 In addition to making payments as agreed to when filing bankruptcy under the Chapter 13 plan, Chapter 13 bankruptcy petitioners must complete a U.S. Trustee approved financial management course (often called Debtor Education) before a discharge may be granted.

 Your bankruptcy attorney may refer you to a Debtor Education course, or you can purchase an approved, online Debtor Education course at Start Fresh Today.
-Talk to a lawyer today (for free) about what steps you should tale if you're going to file for Chapter 13.Speak with a Bankruptcy Lawyer Today
+Talk to a lawyer today (for free) about what steps you should tale if you're going to file for Chapter 13.Speak to a Bankruptcy Lawyer Today

 Chapter 13 bankruptcy is not for everyone.
 In order to qualify for Chapter 13 bankruptcy, a debtor must: